 What are the conditions for payment?

-•The applicant finds it difficult to meet essential living expenses through their farming business because of an adverse event.
+The applicant finds it difficult to meet essential living expenses through their farming business because of an adverse event.

-•The applicant has no other significant income.
+The applicant has no other significant income.

-•Payments are cash and off-farm asset tested.
+Payments are cash and off-farm asset tested.
 Farm/orchard assets such as dairy company, meat company or fertiliser company shares are not included in the off-farm asset testing.

 What are the payment details?